 Before Mempool comes into play

 Now your Bitcoin will not reach the recipient address immediately.
 Your wallet has to broadcast this transactions to other nodes on the network.
 To broadcast your wallet will first sign the transaction using private keys, pick unspent transaction outputs to construct transactions and then it will broadcast it onto the network.
 Technically it does a series of checks which we’ll not be discussing here.
-Once this verification gets successfully it will then get added to the mempool which is a place for unconfirmed Bitcoin transactions.
+Once this verification gets successful it will then get added to the mempool which is a place for unconfirmed Bitcoin transactions.

 How does Memory pool work?
-Mempool Explained

 Now your transaction have arrived to the mempool.
 Not just your transaction but there are 1000s of other unconfirmed transactions that are waiting in the mempool.

 Now all these unverified transactions from the mempool needs to be validated before it can get included in the blockchain ledger.
 So who validates all these unconfirmed transactions?
 Miners.
 For your transaction to reach the recipient address it needs to have atleast one confirmation.
-To get 1 confirmation the miner needs to pick yours along with several other unconfirmed transaction from the mempool and put it together in a block.
+To get 1 confirmation the miner needs to pick yours along with several other unconfirmed transaction from the memory pool and put it together in a block.
 Then the miner starts solving a complicated mathematical problem.
 Once they find a solution the block in which you transaction is stored will become part of the blockchain.

 Okay, but on what metrics are all these transactions chosen from the mempool and why are some transactions being delayed or not chosen.

 We’ll come to that shortly.
 But first do note that to ensure if the transaction is fully valid it is recommended that the transaction gets atleast 6 confirmations.
 To get confirmed 6 times it will take around 60 minutes because the block time of Bitcoin is 10 minutes.